Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Acknowledgements

 \section{Acknowledgements}

-The authors thank Samit Kumar Pal, Emiliano Sefusatti and Manas Mohit Dosibhatla for helpful discussions.
-LN acknowledge the financial support by the Department of Science and Technology, Government of India, through the INSPIRE Fellowship [IF210392].
-LN acknowledge the support from the Abdus Salam International Centre for Theoretical Physics (ICTP) under the `ICTP Sandwich Training Educational Programme (STEP)’ SMR.3991 and SMR.4129.
-SM, MV and LN acknowledge financial support through the project titled “Illuminating the Dark Sector of the Cosmos in the SKA Era” (Project No. P3497) funded under the “Scheme for Promotion of Academic and Research Collaboration (SPARC)” from the Ministry of Education, India.
-MV is supported by the INFN INDARK and SISSA IDEAS grants.
-LN and SM acknowledge the use of computing infrastructure for this work, which is hosted at the DAASE, IIT Indore and was procured through the funding via , Department of Science and Technology, Government of India sponsored DST-FIST grant no. SR/FST/PSII/2021/162 (C) awarded to the DAASE, IIT Indore.
+We are grateful to the anonymous reviewer for very useful comments and suggestions that improved the quality of this paper.
+The authors thank Samit Kumar Pal, Emiliano Sefusatti, and Manas Mohit Dosibhatla for the helpful discussions.
+L.N acknowledges the financial support by the Department of Science and Technology, Government of India, through the INSPIRE Fellowship [IF210392].
+L.N acknowledges the support from the Abdus Salam International Centre for Theoretical Physics (ICTP) under the `ICTP Sandwich Training Educational Programme (STEP)’ SMR.3991 and SMR.4129.
+S.M, M.V and L.N acknowledge financial support through the project titled “Illuminating the Dark Sector of the Cosmos in the SKA Era” (Project No. P3497) funded under the “Scheme for Promotion of Academic and Research Collaboration (SPARC)” from the Ministry of Education, India.
+M.V is supported by the INFN INDARK and SISSA IDEAS grants.
+L.N and S.M acknowledge the use of computing infrastructure for this work, which is hosted at the DAASE, IIT Indore, and was procured through funding via the Department of Science and Technology, Government of India sponsored DST-FIST grant No. SR/FST/PSII/2021/162 (C) awarded to the DAASE, IIT Indore.
 An introduction to GAEA, a list of our recent work, as well as datafile containing published model predictions, can be found at \url{https://sites.google.com/inaf.it/gaea/home}.
 We acknowledge the use of INAF-OATs computational resources within the framework of the CHIPP project \citep{Taffoni_2020} and the INAF PLEIADI program (\url{http://www.pleiadi.inaf.it}).